verekia/js-stack-from-scratch/tutorial/05-redux-immutable-fetch/README.md

-# 05 - Redux, Immutable, Fetch
+# 05 - Redux, Immutable, and Fetch

 In this chapter we will hook up React and Redux to make a very simple app.
 The app will consist of a message and a button.
 The message changes when the user clicks the button.